How Often Can You Do IPL/At-Home Laser Hair Removal?

 We've reviewed over 35 at-home laser hair removal devices over the years.
 The average recommendation for the start-up phase is on a weekly basis.

-Doing treatments more than once a week won't expedite results, even with the best-rated IPL hair removal devices.
+Doing treatments more than recommended won't expedite results, even with the best-rated IPL hair removal devices.

 Your hair will still go through the hair cycle (see below) after your treatments and this takes 1-2 weeks minimum.

-Weekly is also as fast as you can go on most devices with minimal risk and without wasting your flashes on already dead hair.
+Weekly is about as fast as you can go on most devices with minimal risk and without wasting your flashes on already dead hair.

-However, you should still defer to your device’s user manual for the ideal home IPL treatment schedule.
+However, you should still defer to your device’s user manual and always use a post-IPL cooling gel to protect your skin.

 IPL hair removal breaks the hair cycle and leaves your hair dormant for long periods of time.
 This means weeks or months in between shaving.